dani2442/dani2442.github.io/content/posts/torax/index.md

 })
 dt, state_history = torax.run_simulation(torax_config)
 ```
+And after some post-processing, you can generate plots like the following:

 ![](axial_layers.gif)
 *Figure: Axial view of plasma inside a tokamak during a simulation.*

+The most important quantities are the ones related to fusion power density, which can be plotted as follows:
 ```python
 fig, (ax1, ax2) = plt.subplots(1, 2, figsize=(12, 5))